Do you want to know the secret ingredient in cannabis edibles? No, it’s not “love”—it’s lecithin!

 Although lecithin might make edibles feel more intense, please remember it doesn’t alter cannabinoid counts.
 Whether you choose to add lecithin or not, your edibles will have the same cannabinoid percentages.
 Lecithin only makes these cannabinoids easier to absorb.

-Could Lecithin Make Cannabis Edibles Tastier?
+Does Lecithin Make Cannabis Edibles Tastier?

 Unfortunately, it’s difficult to get an accurate read on lecithin’s flavor.
 There are many different opinions on what lecithin tastes like, but a few common words include “caramel,” “earthy,” and “ grassy.”